 What Is THC?

 THC, which stands for tetrahydrocannabinol, is one of the two main ingredients in medical marijuana and the primary psychoactive compound in marijuana.
 That’s going to be the part that makes you high or euphoric.
-It will give you those solid pain-relieving qualities that people enjoy from marijuana.
+It may potentially lead to pain-relieving qualities that people enjoy from marijuana.

 What Is CBD?

 CBD or cannabidiol is not a psychoactive ingredient of marijuana, so what that means is you won’t have any effects like euphoria.
-But, it does have pain-relieving, anti-inflammatory, and anti-anxiety effects.
+But, it also has the potential for possible pain-relieving, anti-inflammatory, and anti-anxiety effects.

-And that’s why you will have very clear-headed, alert effects from CBD.
-CBD attaches to receptors in the body, and it has a very balancing and calming effect on the body’s central nervous system.
+And that’s why you may have very clear-headed, alert effects from CBD.
+CBD attaches to receptors in the body, and it have support a very balancing and calming effect on the body’s central nervous system.

 And so, how much CBD and THC are in medical marijuana?